madhumitamukherjee/Ditty_systems/README.md

 # Ditty_systems
-This is the Repository for Directory-based Cache Coherence for RISC V Multicore Safety-critical Systems
+This is the Repository for Directory-based Cache Coherence of RISC V Multicore Safety-critical Systems